Alisha Rees: ‘Fastest woman in Scotland’

 February 2023 Rees won a bronze medal in the 60m race at the British Indoor Athletics Championships in Birmingham.

+Injury, illness and return

+In July 2023, Rees reached the final of the 100 metres at the British Athletics Championships but in terrible weather conditions suffered a bad fall and hamstring injury.
+That injury and a subsequent auto-immune illness led her to miss the best part of two years before returning to track racing in the spring of 2025.
+In June 2025, alongside Lucy Fraser, Alyson Bell and Georgina Adam she was part of a Scottish 4 x 100 metres relay team which ran the second fastest time in Scottish history (44.62 seconds) and met the qualifying standard for the 2026 Commonwealth Games.

+International Record

 Personal life

 Rees began a degree in sociology at Loughborough University in 2017.
 In September 2022 she moved to London to start an MSc in inequality and social science at the London School of Economics.